Shortness of breath: Other

-Other important or common causes of shortness of breath include cardiac tamponade, anaphylaxis, interstitial lung disease, panic attacks, and pulmonary hypertension.
-Also, around 2/3 of women experience shortness of breath as a part of a normal pregnancy.
+Other important or common causes of shortness of breath include cardiac tamponade, anaphylaxis, interstitial lung disease, and pulmonary hypertension.
+It is more common among people with relatively small lungs.
+Around 2/3 of women experience shortness of breath as a part of a normal pregnancy.

 Cardiac tamponade presents with dyspnea, tachycardia, elevated jugular venous pressure, and pulsus paradoxus.
 The gold standard for diagnosis is ultrasound.

 Anaphylaxis typically begins over a few minutes in a person with a previous history of the same.
 Other symptoms include urticaria, throat swelling, and gastrointestinal upset.
 The primary treatment is epinephrine.

-Interstitial lung disease presents with gradual onset of shortness of breath typically with a history of a predisposing environmental exposure.
+Interstitial lung disease presents with a gradual onset of shortness of breath typically with a history of predisposing environmental exposure.
 Shortness of breath is often the only symptom in those with tachydysrhythmias.

-Panic attacks typically present with hyperventilation, sweating, and numbness.
-They are however a diagnosis of exclusion.

 Neurological conditions such as spinal cord injury, phrenic nerve injuries, Guillain–Barré syndrome, amyotrophic lateral sclerosis, multiple sclerosis and muscular dystrophy can all cause an individual to experience shortness of breath.
 Shortness of breath can also occur as a result of vocal cord dysfunction (VCD).

+Dyspnea can be a symptom of mast cell activation syndrome (MCAS).

-Sarcoidosis is an inflammatory disease of unknown etiology that generally presents with dry cough, fatigue, and shortness of breath, although multiple organ systems may be affected, with involvement of sites such as the eyes, the skin and the joints.
+Sarcoidosis is an inflammatory disease of unknown etiology that generally presents with dry cough, fatigue, and shortness of breath, although multiple organ systems may be affected, with the involvement of sites such as the eyes, the skin, and the joints.

+In January 2025, Metro reported that vaping increases the risk of inflammation of the lungs by exposing users to the vaporized elements of the oil.
+Popcorn lung is considered to be one such inflammatory response, and it causes respiratory symptoms such as coughing and dyspnea.